 A wedding often represents a celebration of love and represents the beginning of a new page in life.
-This is a page full of anticipations of happiness, fulfilment, purpose, and sharing of life’s joys with your significant other.
+This is a page full of anticipations of happiness, fulfillment, purpose, and sharing of life’s joys with your significant other.
 But sometimes these hopes and dreams are demolished and turn into big disappointments, making divorce so painful to bear.

 Very rarely do people picture a divorce while getting married.
 But this is the harsh reality – things might never turn out as once envisioned.
 Unfortunately, one in every two American marriages will end up in divorce.
 And this ratio even gets worse for subsequent marriages.